Car phone holders - Which one is the best?

 Just remember that magnets tend to stop wireless charging from working and also often stop wireless payment systems such as Apple Pay.
 But if this isn’t a worry for you, the magnets are slim enough for a phone case to still go over the top.

-Check prices for the Syncwire Magnetic Car Phone Holder
+Check prices for the Syncwire Magnetic Car Phone Holder on Amazon

 Bracketron Universal Nav-Mat GPS Sat Nav Mount